Storage rings as detectors for relic gravitational-wave background ?: Conclusion

 \section{Conclusion}

-The results obtained above should be understood as a hint that experimental analysis of fine variations of the machine circumferences of the storage rings can, in principle, contain an information about the relic gravitational--wave background on the same footing as the storage rings are sensitive to the tidal and seasonal forces \cite{LA95}--\cite{MT00}.
+The results obtained in paper should be understood as a hint that experimental analysis of fine variations of the machine circumferences of the storage rings can, in principle, contain an information about the relic gravitational-wave background on the same footing as the storage rings are sensitive to the tidal and seasonal forces \cite{Arnaudon1995}-\cite{Takao2000}.

-We argue that if the systematic shrinkage of the machine circumference of the storage ring, observed at the SPring--8 \cite{MT00}, is caused by the influence of the relic gravitational--wave background, the same effect should be measured for the machine circumference of the storage ring of any accelerator, for example, the LEP at CERN \cite{LA95}, the ELSA at University of Bonn, the DAPHNE at Frascati, the VEPP--4 at Novosibirsk and others.
+We argue that if the systematic shrinkage (or a steady damping) of the machine circumference of the storage ring, observed at the SPring-8 \cite{Takao2000}, is caused by the influence of the relic gravitational-wave background, the same effect should be, in principle, observed for the machine circumference of the storage ring of any accelerator, for example, the LEP and LHC at CERN, the ELSA at University of Bonn, the DAPHNE at Frascati, the VEPP-4 at Novosibirsk and others.

-We have shown that the rate of the shrinkage of the machine circumference, represented in terms of the relic gravitational--wave perturbations of the Friedmann--Robertson--Walker metric, does not depend on the length of the machine circumference and should be universal for any storage ring with any radius (see Eqs.(\ref{label2.14}) and (\ref{label6.10})).
+We have shown that the rate of the shrinkage of the machine circumference, represented in terms of the relic gravitational-wave perturbations of the FLRW metric, does not depend on the length of the machine circumference and should be universal for any storage ring with any radius (see Eqs.(\ref{eq:2.11}) and (\ref{eq:5.8})).